youwen5/web/README.md

 This is my personal site.
 It is built using a custom site generator I implemented in Rust called `luminite`, located in this repository.

+You can view the site at [web.youwen.dev](https://web.youwen.dev), deployed to GitHub pages using Nix.

 Unlike most site generators, it uses the typesetting system Typst as the primary markup language rather than Markdown.
 Typst is a system like LaTeX mainly for producing beautiful (PDF) documents, but it can also do HTML output!